 - CSP Name select the name of the cryptographic service provider for the certificate.
-This option affects software certificates issued or recovered to local store for Windows PCs. - Requires Validation select this option if the certificate requires validation. - Private Key Exportable when a software certificate is issued to local store, create the private key as exportable.
+This option affects software certificates issued or recovered to local store for Windows PCs. - The CSP you select determines what type of certificate templates you can use.
+For example, if you want to use a 2048-bit key algorithm, you cannot select the Microsoft Base Cryptographic Provider; you must select the Microsoft Enhanced Cryptographic Provider.
+See your Microsoft documentation for details. - Requires Validation select this option if the certificate requires validation. - Private Key Exportable when a software certificate is issued to local store, create the private key as exportable.
 This allows the user to export the private key as a PFX at any point after issuance.